baileyp/advent-of-code-2017/common/day-12/README.md

 In my first go, I converted the group to a hash by sorting it and converting it to a string.
 This was expensive though - O(R * (Pr + Pi) * n log n) where `R` is the number of root nodes in the input, `Pr` and `Pi` are as above, and `n` is number of non-unique nodes defined in the entire input.
 And that's assuming I used an `n log n` sort.
-Space required for the group has was O(Pr).
+Space required is also O(Pr + Pi).

 But after a little thought, I reasoned that I needed to flatten a graph starting at given node *only if* that node had not already been encountered previously.
-The new solution now requires O(G * (Pr + Pi)) time where `G` is the number of groups, and also requires O(Pr) space.
+The new solution now requires O(R + (Pr + Pi)) time and O(Pr + Pi) space.

 # Solutions